palak2011/celo-monorepo/SETUP.md

 rustup default 1.36.0
 ```

 If you're building Geth for Android, you require an NDK that has a cross-compilation toolchain.
-You can get it by appropriately defining the relevant environment variables, e.g.:
+Normally, `make android` will take care of downloading the relevant NDK.
+If you'd like to customize it, you may appropriately define the following environment variables, e.g.:

 ```bash
 export NDK_VERSION=android-ndk-r19c
 export ANDROID_NDK=ndk_bundle/android-ndk-r19c
 ```

-and running `make ndk_bundle`.
-This will download the NDK for your platform.
+and use `make android` as usual.
+If you'd like to just download the NDK, run `make ndk_bundle`.

 ### Java